yzqin/isaacgym-stubs/README.md

 Isaac Gym Python Stubs for Code Completion
 ==========================================

-### Repository Overview

-This repository contains the pyi stub for the IsaacGym library, which can be used for code completion and type checking.
-According to the guidelines outlined in [PEP-561](https://peps.python.org/pep-0561/), Python stub files contain only type information and no runtime code.

-### Installation

-To install the repository, use pip and then your IDE or editor will automatically provide code completion.
-The `stub` in this repo is generated based on IsaacGym version `1.0rc4`.
-Depending on which IDE you are using, sometimes you may need to restart the IDE after `pip install` to re-indexing the IsaacGym library.
+Code completion for IsaacGym with one line `pip install`, even if you do not install IsaacGym itself.

 ```bash
 pip3 install git+https://github.com/yzqin/isaacgym-stubs.git
 ```

+Depending on which IDE you are using, sometimes you may need to restart the IDE after `pip install` for re-indexing.

+The magic of `stub` is that you even **do not need to pip install IsaacGym itself** to write the code.
+For example, you may need to run IsaacGym on server for training but develop the code on your MacBook.
+IsaacGym does not support Mac.
+But you can still install this repo and get smooth code completion to write IsaacGym code on that MacBook!

 ### Demo